urbanopt/urbanopt-cli/docs/source/hpxml_to_openstudio.rst

 Vented Attics/Crawlspaces
 *************************

-The ventilation rate for vented attics (or crawlspaces) can be specified using an ``Attic`` (or ``Foundation``) element.
+The ventilation rate for vented attics (or vented crawlspaces) can be specified using an ``Attic`` (or ``Foundation``) element.
 First, define the ``AtticType`` as ``Attic[Vented='true']`` (or ``FoundationType`` as ``Crawlspace[Vented='true']``).
-Then use the ``VentilationRate[UnitofMeasure='SLA']/Value`` element to specify a specific leakage area (SLA).
+Then specify the specific leakage area (SLA) using the ``VentilationRate[UnitofMeasure='SLA']/Value`` element.
+For vented attics, the natural air changes per hour (nACH) can instead be specified using ``UnitofMeasure='ACHnatural'``.
-If these elements are not provided, default values of 1/300 for vented attics and 1/150 for vented crawlspaces will be used based on `ANSI/RESNET/ICC 301-2019 <https://codes.iccsafe.org/content/RESNETICC3012019>`_.
+If the ventilation rate is not provided, default values of SLA=1/300 for vented attics and SLA=1/150 for vented crawlspaces will be used based on `ANSI/RESNET/ICC 301-2019 <https://codes.iccsafe.org/content/RESNETICC3012019>`_.

 Roofs
 *****